Upcoming Events

 Where will bikes be parked?

-Bikes can be parked at the bike racks in front of and behind the school (with a lock), or in the courtyard (no lock required).
+Bikes should be parked and properly locked at the bike racks in front of and behind the school.
 Bikes should be removed at the end of the day.

 What if my student’s bike breaks during the ride?